NewTec-GmbH/pyJiraCli/doc/commands/edit.md

 # Scheme

 Command for the edit function.
-Read ticket information from a JSON file and edits the imported data to an existing Jira ticket.
+Read issue information from a JSON file and edits the imported data to an existing Jira issues.

 ```cmd
 pyJiraCli edit --help